 Though the show is a “Reality TV” show, it inspired a sport that has a life of its own, completely independent from the show.

 Many of our obstacles are similar to those seen on the shows, but we have a lot more obstacles and we have soft blue pads instead of blue lighted pools if you fall.

 We also have invested heavily in excellent padding starting from our thick carpeted foam which covers our entire activity area and most landing platforms.
-We add dedicated thicker padding in every expected potential fall area, and even larger padding near the rock walls.
+We add dedicated thicker padding in every expected potential fall area, and add more padding when athletes have a potential to fall from higher points.
 We have padding around our upright posts.
 We can’t guarantee that a tough fall won’t hurt, but we’ve taken precautions to make sure you avoid injuries.

 We don’t think you will find a safer ninja warrior gym anywhere.

 Absolutely.
-We’ve been offering them since we opened and this is a major part of our offerings.
+We’ve been offering Daycamps since we opened and this is a major part of our offerings.
 We offer full-week, full-day, and half-day sign ups, as well as packages of full-days and half-days for those who just need a place for their kids now and then.
 Age ranges are 5 to 12.

 Warning: After attending, your kids may tell you that they want to live at our facility.

 Since we opened, we’ve hosted a competition almost every month.
 Typically on the 2nd weekend, but that changes at times due to various factors.
 We generally will alternate months with a more competitive competition one month and more beginner friendly competitions the next.
 We hold competitions for kids, adults, and masters.